+How does it work?
 A binary hash is created by a mathematical algorithm that transforms the data of a file, whatever size it may be, into much shorter fixed-length data, a hash value.
-The hash value acts as the file’s fingerprint, allowing software to find and identify it.
+This acts as the file’s signature, allowing software to find and identify it.

-The conversion is arbitrary, however the algorithm always transforms the same input data into the same output data.
+The conversion is random, however, the algorithm always transforms the same input data into the same output data.
 The output data cannot be reversed or traced back to the original input data.
-This secure feature means that an image cannot be recreated from a hash value.
+The secure feature means that an image cannot be recreated from a hash value.